jakeledoux/vim-fake/README.md

 # Vim-Fake

-> :info: This repo has been modified to make the data more relevant to myself, a
+> :warning: This repo has been modified to make the data more relevant to
-    20-something white man from the United States.
+> myself, a 20-something white man from the United States.
+You're probably
+> better off just using the original repo.

 Vim-fake is a vim plugin to provide a generator of random dummy/filler text, which is useful to generate a nonsense text like [_Lorem ipsum_](https://en.wikipedia.org/wiki/Lorem_ipsum).